How it Works

 If an instructor has been approved, the school district is notified and asked to fill out a Contract of Agreement .

-*At the end of each year (June), the superintendent will be sent an invoice for CIHS classes offered during that year.
-Schools will be charged the tuition that would normally be charged for a UMC course plus $300 for each section of each course offered plus $75 for each student registered.
+*Toward the end of the semester (November) and each year (June), the superintendent will be sent an invoice for CIHS classes offered during that year.
+Schools will be charged the tuition that would normally be charged for a UMN Crookston course plus $300 for each section of each course offered plus $75 for each student registered.
 There will be a $50 late fee for each late registration or withdrawal.
-The tuition amount will then be subtracted from the invoice leaving a net amount due to UMC of the $300 per course per section, $75 per student registration and $50 late fee per late registration or withdrawal.
+The tuition amount will then be subtracted from the invoice leaving a net amount due to UMN Crookston of the $300 per course per section, $75 per student registration and $50 late fee per late registration or withdrawal.

 If denied, the inquiring H.S. instructor is sent a denial letter outlining the requirements necessary for approval along with formal communication sent to the inquiring School District Administrator.